myrrlyn/oeuvre/orcish-language.md

 - The “Holy Name of Gortwog”

-  ![Holy Name of Gortwog][gortwog]
+  ![Holy Name of Gortwog][gortwog]{:.right}

   (Go-rt-w-og gro Na-go-r-m)

 - The Skyrim Strongholds

-  ![Strongholds][strongholds]

-  (From top to bottom: M-or Kh-a-zg-ur, Du-sh-n-ikh Y-a-l, Na-rz-ul-b-ur, L-a-rg-a-sh-b-ur)
+  ![Strongholds][strongholds]{:.right}
+  ![gro and gra][gro-gra]{:.right .halfwidth}

+  - M-or Kh-a-zg-ur
+  - Du-sh-n-ikh Y-a-l
+  - Na-rz-ul-b-ur
+  - L-a-rg-a-sh-b-ur

 - Lastly, these symbols are used for the "gro-" and "gra-" in names.
 This is the only mainstream use of a triple glyph combination, and with two distinct baselines as well.
 The arc of the R serves double duty for the vowel, which is turned orthogonally to the rest, giving a vertical baseline for A and horizontal for O, contrary to the usual practice.

-  ![gro and gra][gro-gra]

 I hope to acquire more samples of Orcish script in the future, though as yet I have only seen these directly.
 The Orcish merchants and wise women with whom I